Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation

 Multiverse Engine Architecture

-To enable truly parallel generation in practical deployments, we introduce Multiverse Engine, an extension of existing inference engines designed for AR models.
-Specifically, we employ SGLang due to its support for continuous batching and radix attention.
-These features allow dynamic batch scheduling and flexible KV-cache reuse, two scenarios frequently occur in the Map and Reduce stages.
+To enable truly parallel generation in practical deployments, we implement Multiverse Engine, an extension of existing inference engines designed for AR models.
+Specifically, we start from SGLang due to its support for continuous batching and radix attention.
+These features allow dynamic batch scheduling and flexible KV-cache reuse for Multiverse, two scenarios that frequently occur in the Map and Reduce stages.
+In the Map stage, subtasks are delineated using special tags and dispatched to separate execution paths in parallel, all sharing the prefix KV cache from the current context to maximize reuse efficiency.
+In the Reduce stage, the Key-Value (KV) indices from all paths are seamlessly concatenated into a single sequence, avoiding both physical memory copying and redundant padding computations.
+Our implementation of Multiverse Engine is open-sourced on GitHub.

 Acknowledgments

-We thank Zhuoming Chen, Haizhong Zheng, Ranajoy Sadhukhan, Songlin Yang, Liliang Ren, Wentao Guo, Ruijie Zhu, Yu Zhang, Yixin Dong, Tian Jin, and Xin Dong for their constructive feedback on this work.
-We are particularly grateful to NVIDIA and BitDeer AI Research for generously providing GPU resources, and to Google for supplying free Gemini API credits.
-This research was supported in part by a Google Research Award, an Amazon Research Award, Intel, Li Auto, Moffett AI, and the CMU CyLab Seed Fund.
+We thank Zhuoming Chen, Haizhong Zheng, Ranajoy Sadhukhan, Yang Zhou, Songlin Yang, Liliang Ren, Wentao Guo, Ruijie Zhu, Yu Zhang, and Yixin Dong for their constructive feedback on this work, along with the authors of s1, SGLang, and LightEval for their useful codebase.
+We are also grateful to BitDeer AI Research for providing GPU resources and to Google for supplying Gemini API credits.
+This research was supported in part by a DGX B200 gift from NVIDIA, a Google Research Award, an Amazon Research Award, Intel, Li Auto, Moffett AI, and the CMU CyLab Seed Fund.